TW: sexual harassment

 Feminism for modern women and working-class women have different connotations; a woman fighting for her rights in a working-class environment might not understand Feminism, but she still struggles to get back her basic rights.
 On the other hand, modern women not only have an understanding of feminism but also have the privilege to share their stories of oppression.
 The difference is between privilege and struggle.
 While these stories are important and in no way should be undermined, it is equally imperative to listen to those unheard stories where the intolerable structure of patriarchy functions.

 In a recent movie thappad Tapsee Pannu says, “Uss ek thapad se mujhe woh saari unfair cheeze saaf saaf dikhai dene lag gayi, jinhe mei abhi tak andekha karti ari thi,” , it is for many of us, that one encounter which has changed the meaning of our lives and visibilised those unfair encounters and experiences.
 What is really shocking that we do not have enough tools or parameters to recognize an assault or in some cases rape.

 Our education in this context has failed miserably to address these issues; it has never focused on respecting boundaries, to be a decent human being.
 Forcing yourself is not an act of bravery but an act of cowardice.
 This is the time to acknowledge uncomfortable truth that assaulting someone in a public bus or marital rape are not hapless crimes but instead someone choose to do so and its frightening.

-Manisha Kumari, pursuing Masters in Social Exclusion and Inclusive Policy, Jamia Millia Islamia.
-I live in New Delhi.
-I am Delhi based activist I have been involved in several protests and demonstrations.
+Manisha Kumari is pursuing Masters in Social Exclusion and Inclusive Policy, Jamia Millia Islamia.
+She is a Delhi based activist and she has been involved in several protests and demonstrations.

 Featured Image Source: Feminism In India